JuliaLang/julia/doc/src/manual/strings.md

 ## [Characters](@id man-characters)

-An `AbstractChar` value represents a single character: it is just a 32-bit primitive type with a special literal representation and appropriate arithmetic behaviors, whose numeric value is interpreted as a [Unicode code point](https://en.wikipedia.org/wiki/Code_point).
-Julia comes with a concrete `Char` type implementing the `AbstractChar` interface.
+An `Char` value represents a single character: it is just a 32-bit primitive type with a special literal representation and appropriate arithmetic behaviors, and which can be converted to a numeric value representing a
+[Unicode code point](https://en.wikipedia.org/wiki/Code_point).
+(Julia packages may define other subtypes of `AbstractChar`, e.g. to optimize operations for other [text encodings](https://en.wikipedia.org/wiki/Character_encoding).)
 Here is how `Char` values are input and shown:

 ```jldoctest